Securing Our Future

 During her life, Sente has been involved with two organizations dedicated to helping women and children.
 One is in Pennsylvania and the other is Boise’s WCA.
 “I salute the staff and volunteers who work daily to make their respective communities a better and safer place to live,” she said.

-A Boise resident for close to 37 years, Barbara Michener (center) was first aware of the (Y)WCA when her Boise Junior College classmate rented a room.
+A Boise resident for close to 37 years, Barbara Michener (center) was first aware of the (Y)WCA when her Boise Junior College classmate rented a room at the downtown facility.
 Years later, Michener came back to the WCA to attend the If These Walls Could Talk tour.